-The Company undertook an internally facilitated Board effectiveness evaluation this year, which assessed our performance as a Committee.
-I am pleased that this concluded that we operate effectively and that the Board takes assurance from the quality of our work.
+The performance of the Audit Committee was assessed this year through an external review.
+The recommendations and actions from this review are listed below.
+I am pleased that this concluded we operate effectively and that the Board takes assurance from the quality of our work.